-- Be sure to begin all emails with a greeting like Dear Professor Smith, or Ms. Crandall. - DO NOT WRITE YOUR EMAILS IN CAPITALS, they present an ANGRY tone. - Introduce yourself.
-Don't assume that your recipient remembers meeting you, offer a reminder of who you are. - Include the message thread so your recipient can read the history of the conversation without having to search their inbox. - Keep your correspondence short.
+- Be sure to begin all emails with a greeting like Dear Professor Smith, or Hello Ms. Jones. - DO NOT WRITE YOUR EMAILS IN CAPITALS, they present an ANGRY tone. - Introduce yourself.
+Don't assume that your recipient remembers meeting you; offer a reminder of who you are. - Include the message thread so your recipient can read the history of the conversation without having to search their inbox. - Keep your correspondence short.
 Clearly state the intentions of your email in a sentence or two. - Avoid replying with a one word response.
-Be sure to reread the original email to make sure you have answered all questions. - Avoid personal attacks on email. - Reply in a reasonable amount of time.
-Responding within 24 hours is preferable considering students are expected to check their email daily. - Reply all should only be used when you HAVE to include everyone in your reply. - Always, always, always reread your email before clicking "send".
+Be sure to reread the original email to make sure you have answered all questions. - Avoid personal attacks in email. - Reply in a reasonable amount of time.
+Responding within 24 hours is preferable considering students are expected to check their email daily. - Always, always, always reread your email before clicking "send".